A Guide into Amazon Product Description Writing

 Eventually, you want a product description that sells.
 But to get there, your amazon product description writer must highlight the features that your buyer will search.

-This means that the template will not do much if you don’t have the essentials.
+So, the template will not do much if you don’t have the essentials.
 Secondly, you need to understand the thought process of your buyer.

-Both Toyota and Bugatti sell cars.
+Toyota and Bugatti both sell cars.
 However, that statement is laughable.
 If Toyota sells cars, then Bugatti sells luxury, class, quality, and ambiance in the transport services.

 Toyota will talk about the number of sitters, drive, cylinders, and such things.
 Bugatti will speak of acceleration, top speed, engine displacement, etc.